thilaire/missionBoard/docs/illustrator.md

 The `back` layers should be printed with vertical reflection.

 The `labels` and `back` layers can be found in the [back.pdf](../design/back.pdf) and [label.pdf](../design/label.pdf) files.
 You can edit them, and change them according to your language (and of course the name of your kids, since I put the name of mine!).
 If you need (if you can't edit the files), feel free to contact me, and I will send you new files (in your language, or with new names).
+Print them with 100% scale (and vertical reflection for the back !).

 ## scripts
 To hide/show the different layers, I have wrote four small javascript scripts for Illustrator.